 Selecting the Show settings checkbox gives you full access to detailed settings that all affect the render quality.
 The slider bar is linked to all settings, so as it is dragged, the quantities in the following properties are automatically adjusted.

-Images produced in CET Designer are usually rendered with a technique called Ray Tracing.
+Images produced in CET are usually rendered with a technique called Ray Tracing.
 Ray tracing involves firing and following rays that originate from the pixels in the view plane.
 The General section contains options for controlling how many times a ray may bounce/intersect an object’s surface before we stop following the ray.

 Assume that your drawing contains a marble floor and a glass wall.